-“Try to imagine Kafka, Beckett, Bukowski and Borges sitting down together over beer, bread and Eisbein then you get the flavour of Balla’s rather earthy, existential quest.”
+“Try to imagine Kafka, Beckett, Bukowski and Borges sitting down together over beer, bread and Eisbein then you get the flavour of Balla’s rather earthy, existential quest.
+Bizarre, intense and passionate, In the Name Of The Father reads beautifully, in spite of the bleak, banal and lonely life of the protagonist.”
 Rosie Goldsmith, #Riveting Reviews

 “Almost 25 years after Slovakia attained independence as a state, however, its writers are finally appearing on the global scene, with at least three new English translations, including a comprehensive contemporary anthology, published in the last few months alone.
 Of these, perhaps the most significant is In the Name of the Father, by the award-winning postmodernist Balla.”
 Charles Sabatos, Los Angeles Review of Books

 “Balla is a master of magic realism and postmodernism, and, most importantly, is able “to express the unspeakable” with frankness unprecedented in Slovak literature.
 Julia and Peter Sherwood’s skilful translation of his best novel, In the Name of the Father and three other short stories skilfully conveys the forceful impact of his terse parables.”
 Zuzana Slobodová, Times Literary Supplement